Skip to main content

 Affiliate marketing involves partnering with individuals or other companies to promote your products and services in exchange for a commission on sales.
 This is a cost-effective way to expand your reach and tap into new audiences.

 Amazon Associates is a popular affiliate program that allows bloggers, content creators, and publishers to monetize their traffic by recommending products.
-Similarly, many SaaS companies, such as Shopify, reward affiliates with a commission for each business that signs up through their unique referral link.
+Similarly, many SaaS companies, such as Shopify, use affiliate marketing software to reward affiliates with a commission for each business that signs up through their unique referral link.

 shopify affiliate marketing screenshot